gaymeowing/roblox-geometry/README.md

 This is a function which returns a detailed mesh representation of the geometry of a Roblox primitive.
 That is, one of the five primitive types between a Box, WedgePart, CornerWedgePart, Sphere, or Cylinder.
 It contains all the logic to decide which of those geometries is appropriate for a given BasePart.

-You can optionally pass a CFrame as the third argument to get the geometry assuming that the part were at that CFrame rather than where it currently is.
+You can optionally pass a CFrame as the second argument to get the geometry assuming that the part were at that CFrame rather than where it currently is.
 Note: Passing `CFrame.identity` here will effectively give you the geometry in the local space of the object rather than in world space like it is normally given.

 The id on each element is a stable id from invocation to invocation allowing you to track the same element across multiple invocations.